kdonohue2/Week-6-HW-ML-Hilary-Mantel/README.md

 --The Mirror and the Light: in progress

-Short stories
+[Short stories]

-Learning to Talk (Fourth Estate, 2003)
+*Learning to Talk (Fourth Estate, 2003)

-The Assassination of Margaret Thatcher (Fourth Estate, 2014)
+*The Assassination of Margaret Thatcher (Fourth Estate, 2014)

-Memoir
+[Memoir]

-Giving Up the Ghost (Fourth Estate, 2003)
+*Giving Up the Ghost (Fourth Estate, 2003)

-Articles
+[Articles]

---"What a man this is, with his crowd of women around him!", London Review of Books, 30 March 2000.
+*"What a man this is, with his crowd of women around him!", London Review of Books, 30 March 2000.

---"Some Girls Want Out", London Review of Books, v.
+*"Some Girls Want Out", London Review of Books, v.
 26 no. 5, pg 14–18, 4 March 2004.
 Describes extreme fasting for religious purposes as "holy anorexia", compares it with "secular anorexia", and characterizes both as "social hypocrisy".

---"Diary", London Review of Books, 4 November 2010.
+*"Diary", London Review of Books, 4 November 2010.
 Blot, erase, delete: How the author found her voice and why all writers should resist the urge to change their past words, Index Censorship, September 2016.

 (List example taken from https://en.wikipedia.org/wiki/Hilary_Mantel)